HKUSTGZ-MICS-LYU/BNRV/README.md

 Under ASAP 7nm PDK, the VexiiRiscv (w./w.o.
 BNRV) can run @ 500 MHz, so the token generation speed is accelerated from 6.3 tokens/s to 17.8 tokens/s.

-In general, using better baseline setup (add caches, add branch predictors, dual-issue) will amplify the e2e speedup.
+In general, using a better baseline setup (add caches, add branch predictors, dual-issue) will amplify the e2e speedup.
 The root cause of slow BitNet MatMul on baseline CPU is the heavy bit extraction/unpacking operations, while BNRV bypasses them with hardware support.

 ## Training BitNet on TinyStories